cie/funcss.org/index.md

 A working prototype will be released in the following months.
 You can already look at the [FuncSS repository](https://github.com/funcss-lang/funcss) on Github.

-### What other features will it have?
+### What features will it have?

+The following custom elements are planned to be definable:

+- functions
+- pseudoclasses
+- shorthand properties
+- types
+- units
+- media queries
+- pseudoelements
+- at-rules
+- colors
+- easings
+- transforms

-For a complete list of planned features, see the [Trello board](https://trello.com/b/EpfkVhaA/funcss).
+For a complete list of planned features and details, see the [Trello board](https://trello.com/b/EpfkVhaA/funcss).

 ### Will it be open-source?

 Yes.
 The language specifications will be released with an open license, and the Reference Implementation will be open-source, with MIT license.
+But anyone will be allowed to make a commercial implementation.

-### Will it support my CSS preprocessor?
+### Can I support the project?

-Probably.
-The syntax of FuncSS is similar to pure CSS.
-Most CSS preprocessors will be able to process and generate the code needed for FuncSS, except for custom at-rules.
-So a solution is to only pass your preprocessor through a pure CSS-like part of your FuncSS code.
-This can be achieved with `@include`s.
-You can `@include "myfile.less";`, and the FuncSS compiler will run LESS on it before parsing it.
+Please, send comments, suggestions and questions to <kallo.bernat@gmail.com>.
+Your advice is very needed.